yairzo/stock-exchange-quote/README.md

 The service query Yahoo finance to retrieve stock exchange quote.
 It is planned to run as a container on AWS

+To run the service use:

+   docker-compose -f docker-compose-dev.yml up

 For initialization use:

   http://0.0.0.0:5001/init